jcatrysse/jira2redmine_migration/README.md

    `09_migrate_attachments.php` to have produced `PENDING_ASSOCIATION` tokens for every attachment marked with the `ISSUE` association hint; those tokens are added to the Redmine payload before posting to `POST /issues.json`.
 After a successful creation the script reconciles the returned Redmine attachment list so the mapping table records the attachment identifiers and the owning Redmine issue.
 Failures capture the API response in `migration_mapping_issues`.
-   Because Redmine currently assigns the API user as the issue author, the script refrains from sending `author_id` even when it was resolved during the transform; adjust the payload manually if your Redmine instance permits impersonation.
+  When the extended API is enabled, the push payload preserves the Jira reporter and timestamps (`author_id`, `created_on`, `updated_on`, `closed_on`), falling back to `migration.issues.default_redmine_author_id` if no mapping exists; leave that default as `null` to skip overrides when the reporter cannot be resolved.

 > **Configuration tips:** the `migration.issues` section in
 > `config/config.local.php` controls the Jira search page size and provides
 > fallback Redmine identifiers (project, tracker, status, priority, author,
 > assignee) when the automatic lookup cannot resolve them.
+Use
+> `migration.issues.default_redmine_author_id` as the extended API fallback for
+> `author_id` when the Jira reporter cannot be mapped; leave it `null` to avoid
+> overriding the author.
 Leave the defaults at
 > `null` to require an explicit match from the earlier migration steps.
 The Jira
 > extraction phase now loops over `migration_mapping_projects` rows with
 > `issues_extracted_at IS NULL`, so successful runs record their timestamp and